Integrated RGB Beam Combiner in Al2O3 Photonic Circuits with On-Chip Modulation for AR/VR Displays: Experimental Results

-This figure shows the RGB combiner imaged under the microscope, where the emission from the surface gratings is captured directly by a camera sensor.
+Figure \ref{fig:RGB} shows the individual gratings emitting directly to a camera sensor.
 Each color—red, green, and blue—is launched into separate input waveguides and then emitted out of plane through the corresponding grating structures.
-The resulting images show distinct and well-confined beam spots for each wavelength, verifying that the gratings are functioning effectively in the visible range and that the RGB beams are individually addressable and spatially separated.
-This setup is crucial for validating the emission directionality and spatial alignment of the combiner design.
+The resulting images show distinct beam spots for each wavelength, verifying that RGB beams are individually addressable and spatially separated.

-The following pictures shows coupling from the fiber array simultanously in the waveguide it can be seen at the output that white light is produced from the RGB gratings.
+Figure \ref{fig:rgb_white_light} shows the simultaneous coupling of light from the fiber array into the waveguides.
+At the output, white light is produced by the combined emission from the RGB gratings.
+By adjusting the input power in each channel, different colors can be generated; in this case, attenuating the green input produces a magenta output from red and blue additive mixing (Figure \ref{fig:rgb_white_light}b).

-The image below shows the emission colors observed under a microscope for different laser inputs on the photonic chip gratings.
-A noticeable pink emission appears when blue and red lasers are input, while an orange emission is seen with red and green lasers.
-The final image demonstrates out-of-plane emission not through the gratings, but via edge waveguides, which also correspond to the output in the chip layout.

-The final image shows multiple emissions from the gratings, indicating possible multimode behavior.
-Since the input fiber array operates at telecom wavelengths and the blue waveguide is only $0.5\mu\text{m}$ wide, care must be taken to avoid excitation of higher-order modes during propagation.
-The gratings, designed to be $10\mu\text{m}$ wide, were optimized for a smaller diffraction angle; however, the tapered regions may contribute to the observed multimode diffraction patterns.
-Additionally, the $1\mu\text{m}$ spacing between adjacent gratings and their $500\mu\text{m}$ length may lead to coupling effects.
-Further investigation is required, including the use of a single-mode fiber array for visible wavelengths to ensure single-mode propagation.
-Future designs will aim to enforce single-mode behavior across all waveguides.
-A focusing lens can be employed at this stage to localize the input spot and support further system testing.

-A single-mode fiber was used to couple green light into the device.
-However, it was observed that the green light also coupled into adjacent gratings, gratings were designed 600nm close. resulting in three emission patterns corresponding to the neighboring red and blue gratings.
-This behavior is demonstrated in the figure below.
+Figure \ref{fig:mixing} shows the far field emission from the three grating emitters.
+In the absence of green excitation (top row), only red and blue contributions are observed, resulting in a magenta-dominated angular profile without formation of a white central spot.
+When green excitation is introduced (bottom row), spatial overlap of red, green, and blue angular lobes produces additive color mixing in the far field, yielding a white central region.
+The corresponding RGB intensity profiles confirm increased green contribution within the overlap region.

+The central region saturates the CCD sensor, and thus the apparent white coloration cannot be interpreted quantitatively.
+The recorded RGB balance may be affected by sensor spectral response, channel cross-talk, and nonlinear processing within the imaging system.
+A calibrated spectrometer measurement of the combined emission was not available at this stage.
+Therefore, the white-light generation is interpreted qualitatively from the controlled RGB excitation and the verified spatial overlap of their far field emission.